matteoferla/DnD-battler/README.md

 This module is not pip released because it was never finished —the main branch will be stable though.
 Two big requests are to make the combat on a grid, and the other make the tactics trained —the logic is conditionals based atm.
-Also the code became quickly sprawling so I started doing a refactor two years and I have only given it 2-3 hours since because work projects, work-related projects, other projects (like a Raspberry Pi Furby) and real life take more of my free time.
+Also the code became quickly sprawling so I started doing a refactor two years ago and I have only given it 2-3 hours since because work projects, work-related projects, other projects (like a Raspberry Pi Furby) and real life take more of my free time.

 ## Monster manual